-THE CHALLENGER LEARNING CENTER EXPERIENCE
+THE CHALLENGER LEARNING CENTER of the TWIN TIER REGION EXPERIENCE

 We partner with teachers, schools, school districts, universities, museums, science centers and communities around the world to make our vision of STEM education a reality.
 There are three main components of the Challenger Learning Center experience—Pre-Visit Activities, The Mission, and Post-Visit Activities—each of which contributes to the strength of the learning process.
 This is not just a field trip—this is a chance for students to see themselves in successful roles as scientists, engineers and researchers.

 Teachers are strongly encouraged to participate in a one-day in-service training program during which they receive preparatory materials for classroom use before their scheduled class visit to the Challenger Learning Center.
 These materials are specially designed to prepare the students for their mission and include skill-building activities in the areas of teamwork and communication.
 In addition, the teacher is given the materials to help the students understand the thematic topic of their simulated space flight.

 When students arrive at the Challenger Learning Center, a short briefing is held in which they are given their assignments and an overview of their mission.
 The group is then divided in two, with one-half assigned to Mission Control, and the other half to the Space Lab.
 Each member is assigned to one of the eight teams that comprise the crew: Medical, Life Support, Isolation, Remote, Probe, Navigation, Communication and Data.
 Halfway through the mission, the students exchange places so everyone has an opportunity to experience both Mission Control and the Space Lab.